Design, Deploy, and Manage Data Jobs in Eclipse

 Fit-for-purpose new job creation (script generation) wizards

-Help-enabled graphical dialogs and form editors to modify parameters
+Help-enabled graphical dialogs and form editors to modify metadata and job specs

 State-of-the-art visual workflow designer using Sirius graphics (enlarge the screenshot below)